 PCIT or Play Therapy: What’s the Difference for Children With Behavioral Challenges?

 When a young child is struggling with frequent tantrums, defiance or aggressive behavior, many caregivers begin searching for help.
-Along the way, you’ll come across several types of children’s behavioral therapy, including parent-child interaction therapy (PCIT) and play therapy.
+Along the way, you’ll come across several types of children’s behavioral therapy, including parent-child interaction therapy (PCIT) and Child-Centered Play Therapy (CCPT).

-Both approaches aim to support children’s emotional development and well-being, but they work in different ways.
-Neither approach is wrong, but they were also not designed to be interchangeable.
+Both approaches are evidence-based and aim to support children’s emotional development and well-being, but they work in different ways and are designed for different needs.
 Understanding how each works can help families make informed decisions when exploring therapy options for their child.

 What is children’s behavioral therapy?